 Just kidding, I know what you mean.
-Read this blog post to find out more about how I ended up making a monthly mag or listen to this podcast I did with Indie Roller where I talk about my past jobs and my journey towards doing the work that I want to be known for.
+If you'd like to know more you can listen to this podcast I did with Indie Roller where I talk about my past jobs and my journey towards doing the work that I want to be known for.

 Still wanna know more?

 TECHNICALLY my name is Elizabeth (I have got very used to the look of disappointment on people’s faces when I tell them that), but I have been called Zabby by everyone except supply teachers and my late Grandma (who insisted that Zabby was “a cat’s name”) since I was teeny tiny.
 I went from “Baby E”, to “Little E” to “Zabby”.
 It’s essentially a family joke that got rather out of hand.

 If you don’t know by now you obviously haven’t read my whole spiel.
 I don’t blame you tbh, I do bang on a bit.
 To put it simply, the Procrastination Paper is a monthly mini magazine which encourages you to put your phone down for a little while and Waste Some Time Offline instead filled with articles, interviews, artwork, playlists, recipes, DIYs and more.
 I’d recommend reading this blog post to find out more.
 Alternatively check out the subscription product listing or read the FAQs.

 How sustainable is your business?

 I love living on this planet and care about it a lot, so I try and be as sustainable as possible in my business and everyday life.
 The Procrastination Paper is printed with eco-friendly inks on recycled paper.
 Any time I print something on paper I am sure to only used FSC certified paper, mostly recycled.